Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-OpenAI- and Anthropic-compatible local inference for Apple Silicon — MLX and GGUF — faster than LM Studio on the same file.
+OpenAI- and Anthropic-compatible local inference for Apple Silicon — MLX and GGUF — faster than LM Studio on identical MLX weights.
 No Python.
 No cloud.
 No Electron.

 mlx-serve is a native Zig server that runs any LLM on Apple Silicon — MLX-format models and every GGUF on HuggingFace (Qwen, Llama, Mistral, Gemma, DeepSeek V4 Flash, thousands more).
 It exposes OpenAI-compatible and Anthropic-compatible HTTP APIs out of the box, so the same http://localhost:11234 works with Claude Code, the OpenAI SDK, Continue, Cursor, Open WebUI, and anything else that speaks one of those wires.
+Beyond text, the same server generates images, video, music, speech (with voice cloning), and 3D models — all natively on MLX.
 Ships with MLX Core, a macOS menu-bar app with chat, agent mode, MCP tool calling, and model management.

 Download MLX Core.app — latest release for macOS (Apple Silicon)